-32.1 A committee will be established for the purpose of reviewing cost saving proposals as presented by employees covered by this collective bargaining agreement.
-The reviewing committee will be made up of City employees (including 307W employees) and management representatives.
-Selected cost saving proposals for implementation will need to have robust metrics that will be used to verify savings for the City of Washougal.
-Employees of such selected proposals will earn a percentage of those savings up to a maximum dollar cap as determined by the City.
-Program policies, procedures and final determinations re: percentage awards will be at the sole discretion of the City.
-The Committee may also self-identify cost savings measures for any reason.
-If such notice is given, the parties agree that they will meet and negotiate from time to time within the sixty (60) day period immediately preceding the termination date of this Agreement, or earlier if mutually agreed to by the parties in an effort to determine the terms and provisions of a new collective bargaining agreement for a succeeding period.
-This Agreement may be amended in writing at any time during its effective term, provided there is mutual written consent of both parties.
+A committee will be established for the purpose of reviewing cost-saving proposals as presented by employees covered by this collective bargaining agreement.
+The review committee will be made up of City of Washougal employees (including Union employees) and management representatives.
+Selected cost-saving proposals for implementation will need to have robust metrics that will be used to verify savings for the City of Washougal.
+Employees of such selected proposals will earn a percentage of those savings up to a maximum dollar cap as determined by the Employer.
+Program policies, procedures, and final determinations re: percentage awards will be at the sole discretion of the Employer.
+The Committee may also self-identify cost savings measures.